flowdock/api-docs/docs/flows.md

 # Flows

-A flow in Flowdock is a team workspace that contains a chat room and a shared inbox.
+A flow in CA Flowdock is a team workspace that contains a chat room and a shared inbox.

 <div id="/list-flows"></div>
 ## List Flows